Floriano, Piauí

 Floriano (/pt/) is a Brazilian municipality in the state of Piauí.

 It was founded by the Arabs and Syrians.
 It is situated in the physiographic zone of the Médio Parnaíba, on the right side of the Parnaíba River, in front of the city of Barão de Grajaú, in the Maranhão.
 It is also intersected by the rivers Gurguéia and Itaueira.

+Etymology

+At the time of founding, when it was elevated to city level in 1897, it received its name in homage to former president Floriano Peixoto.